awsdocs/amazon-s3-developer-guide/doc_source/Introduction.md

 ### Operations<a name="BasicsOperations"></a>

-Following are the most common operations that you'll execute through the API\.
+Following are the most common operations that you'll run through the API\.

 **Common operations**
 + **Create a bucket** – Create and name your own bucket in which to store your objects\.